xiaofanliang/starter-hugo-academic/content/workwithme/_index.md

         If you are a student at the University of Michigan, I encourage you to take my classes (see in [my teaching](https://www.xiaofanliang.com/teaching/)) as they prepare you for common skills used in my projects.

         I had worked with students in two formats: 1) paid research assistant, and 2) independent study with academic credits.
 The first option is often project-based, and will usually have a formal announcement through Taubman College’s newsletter.
 The second option is opportunity-based.
-I am more likely to agree to advise an independent project if I already know that you are capable of conducting independent work and the project contributes to my research agenda.
+For the first option, they are likely to be announced in the first few weeks of the semesters, if any.
+For the second option, I am more likely to agree to advise an independent project if I already know that you are capable of conducting independent work and/or the project contributes to my research agenda.

         **Rolling Opportunity: An Open Call for Independent Student Project Proposal around Network Duality Theme; Updated by June 25th, 2024; Submit [Here](https://docs.google.com/forms/d/e/1FAIpQLScRpCf1LDuzdVgRdC-1EahwE03jgHtXTUGL_m2S3l2Smn4fxQ/viewform)**